Around the World with a Painter: Frederic Edwin Church’s Travels

 This scene is a perfect example of the sublime, a feeling of awe at the power of nature that was prized by the Romantic movement.
 The white icebergs feel massive and eternal against the dim sky, while greenish light adds a slightly eerie touch.
 A broken ship’s mast, added by Church at a later date, appears in the foreground.
 This detail likely refers to the doomed Franklin Expedition of the 1840s, as well as the many other explorers who died in search of the Northwest Passage.

-Church’s Arctic voyage also inspired Aurora Borealis, which depicts the natural phenomenon better known as the Northern Lights.
+Frederic Edwin Church’s travels to the Arctic also inspired Aurora Borealis, which depicts the natural phenomenon better known as the Northern Lights.
 I love how the colorful lights seem to take on animal or human forms, as though some cosmic battle is taking place across the sky.

 It’s time to get out of the cold and head down south.
 Frederic Edwin Church’s travels included two trips to South America, in 1853 and 1857.
 His South American voyages were particularly significant to him.
-Church was a big fan of important Prussian naturalist Alexander von Humboldt (1769-1859).
-He basically devoured Humboldt’s many published writings, and Humboldt’s teachings strongly influenced Church’s paintings.
+Church was a big fan of important Prussian naturalist Alexander von Humboldt (1769–1859).
+He basically devoured the scholar’s published writings, and his teachings strongly influenced Church’s paintings.
 Humboldt spent several years in South America, where he studied the continent’s natural history.
-Church closely retraced Humboldt’s steps during his own time there.
+Church closely retraced his steps during his own time there.

 Church’s Heart of the Andes, his most ambitious landscape painting, was a tribute to Humboldt.
-It can also be thought of as a visual synopsis of Humboldt’s work.
+It can also be thought of as a visual synopsis of the scholar’s work.
 Unfortunately, Humboldt died just before he would have gotten to see it.
-(Learn more about Alexander von Humboldt and American art via the Smithsonian.)

 Church did not actually paint any of these large-scale compositions during his travels.
 In other words, he was not a plein air painter.
 Instead, he made detailed studies of nature and then later compiled their best features into large-scale compositions in his studio.